 Why exactly am I tempted to watch this television program?

-What specifically do I feel I will gain from this?
+What specifically do I feel I will gain from this experience?

-What are my real motives for wanting to watch this?
+What are my real motives for wanting to watch this show?

-Is watching this television show a form of escape?
+Is watching this television show a form of escapism?
 What am I trying to escape from?